 JSON.NET Implementing Custom Serialization

-2012-04-23JSON.NET is a great library for serializing objects to and from json strings.
+JSON.NET is a great library for serializing objects to and from json strings.
 In case you need to have a more control of how your object is being serialized this post covers creation of custom json converter.
-For instance, I came across a scenario where a json result had to have a property name starting with a $(dollar sign) like "$and" and as you may guess properties in .NET cannot start with a dollar sign.
-So that's where we would need a custom json converter.
+For instance, I came across a scenario where a json result had to have a property name starting with a $(dollar sign) like “$and” and as you may guess properties in .NET cannot start with a dollar sign.
+So that’s where we would need a custom json converter.

 Setup

 First thing you need to do is to create a custom class the derives from JsonConverter, and override 3 methods.
-In the CanConvert method we check if the passed in type can be assigned to our target type WierdName.
+In the CanConvert method we check if the passed in type can be assigned to our target type WeirdName.

-public class WierdNameSerializer : JsonConverter
+public class WeirdNameSerializer : JsonConverter

 {